Liverpool-AlertLab/Python-based-framework-for-indoor-flight-of-Crazyflie-using-OptiTrack/README.md

 In Motive: Make sure to create a rigid body for the drone and check for no occlusions before running the code.
 Also label rigid body as "cf01", "cf02"...

+MOST IMPORTANTLY, make sure to place the drone so that it faces the same direction as the X axis of the mocap system.